 OpenRent can handle your entire tenancy setup for just £69.

-If your property is in England, then you need to check that the tenants have the right to rent in the UK before they move into the property.
+Set up your tenancyIf your property is in England, then you need to check that the tenants have the right to rent in the UK before they move into the property.
 This is called a Right to Rent check.
 Usually this means seeing and taking a copy of their passport or residence document.
-The full list of acceptable documents can be found here.

 There are also a number of documents you need to supply your tenants with before you move in: the Gas Safety Certificate, Electrical Installation Condition Report (EICR) and Energy Performance Certificate (EPC) mentioned above.
 In addition, there is a government booklet ‘How to Rent Guide’ that you must download and forward to your tenants.
-This is essentially a checklist for tenants that also includes their rights and how to use them – you can find it here
+This is essentially a checklist for tenants that also includes their rights and how to use them – you can find it here.

 You should also give your tenants copies of the instruction manuals for any appliances in the property.
 If nothing else, this will save you from late night calls asking how the washing machine works!